top of page

 Send These to Me

-tells the story ethnicity and immigration in Tompkins County--of who came and when, how these newcomers were perceived, and how the county evolved from being a place where newcomers were met with suspicion to a time when the ethnicity of the recently arrived is honored and celebrated.
+tells the story of ethnicity and immigration in Tompkins County--of who came and when, how these newcomers were perceived, and how the county evolved from being a place where newcomers were met with suspicion to a time when the ethnicity of the recently arrived is honored and celebrated.
+(691KB PDF)

 6small.jpg